Y0Coss/docs-fork/pages/web_cloud/web_hosting/cdn_how_to_use_cdn/guide.en-us.md

 * **Rule name**: Give your rule a name.
 * **Resource type**: Choose from the options below:
-    * **Extension**: Please enter a valid file extension without putting a period, for example: css
+    * **Extension**: Please enter a valid file extension without putting a period, for example: CSS
     * **File**:  Please enter a valid path for one of the folders in the root directory of your website.
     * **Custom regular expression**: It applies to all URIs on your website.
     * **URI**: Enter the subset of your website’s resources via their URL path.